jaywcjlove/github-action-folder-tree/README.md

 - `path` Folder path. (default `./`)
 - `depth` Scan the maximum depth reachable for the given path (default `5`)
 - `exclude` Pass a regex string to exclude directories from printing
+- `config` The path to the dree configuration file

 ## Outputs